-There are a variety of acts that a student may commit that prompt the need to engage in the threat inquiry/assessment process.
+There are a variety of acts that a student may commit that prompt the need to engage in the inquiry/assessment process.
 For example, bullying situations, retaliation, and instigation of fights may all prompt this need.
 Threats of bodily harm to staff and/or students must be addressed through this process.

-Threat inquiry is typically carried out by a site administrator working in collaboration with the school counselor and/or school psychologist and is conducted as soon as possible following the incident in question.
-Using a structured inquiry provided by Psychological Services, the administrator and team interviews the student and possibly victims and witnesses.
-Based on the collected information, the administrator and team makes a judgment regarding the level of concern regarding theongoing threat posed by the student.
-If the inquiry results in a medium to high level of concern, the student may be placed out on emergency suspension pending a comprehensive threat assessment and potential student hearing.
-The comprehensive threat assessment should be conducted as soon as possible to minimize lost instructional time.
+Threat inquiry is typically carried out by a site administrator and is conducted as soon as possible following the incident in question.
+Using a structured inquiry provided by the School Psychology Department, the administrator interviews the student and possibly victims and witnesses.
+Based on the collected information, the administrator makes a judgment regarding the level of concern regarding the ongoing threat posed by the student.
+If the inquiry results in a medium to high level of concern, the student is placed out on emergency suspension pending a comprehensive threat assessment and potential student hearing.
+The full threat assessment should be conducted as soon as possible to minimize lost instructional time.
 Student work must be made available while a student is out on emergency suspension.

-The comprehensive threat assessment is also a structured set of interviews provided by Psychological Services.
+The threat assessment is also a structured set of interviews provided by the School Psychology Department.
 This more comprehensive tool, is carried out by a school team typically led by a school psychologist.
 The information collected through the assessment will be used to validate or modify the results of the initial inquiry.
 The detailed information collected should inform support planning for the student, and victims/school, with the intent of the student being allowed to remain in their zone/home school.
 If there are significant barriers to plan implementation or if substantive safety and health concerns remain, the plan should be discussed with the receiving school or IAES so the school is best able to support the student.
 IAES placements should not exceed 90 school days and must be in compliance with IDEA.

 Documentation of the use of the Threat Inquiry/Assessment Process must occur.
 It must be documented in the behavioral management tabs in IC as part of incident resolutions.
 This documentation is critical as patterns of threats must be flagged for student and school safety.

 It is critical to note that in certain instances, we have a duty to warn/inform when a student poses a threat.
 Threats resulting in High Levels of Concern and Batteries resulting in substantial bodily harm would fall into this category.
 NRS excerpted below outlines this requirement.